nikolayrk/unixpense-svc/README.md

 Once done, take note of the **Client ID** and **Client Secret**.

-## Logging

-Centralized logging is provisioned by [Grafana Loki](https://grafana.com/oss/loki/).

-## Swagger

-> **_NOTE:_**  In order to use Swagger, you have to add http://localhost:8000/swagger/oauth2-redirect.html as an additional redirect URI to your Google OAuth Credentials.
-The same route can be used with a public host, as well.

-[Swagger UI](https://swagger.io/tools/swagger-ui/) is accessible through `http://localhost:8000/swagger/`.
-The specification is generated from source.

 ## Environment

 Environment variables used by this project. `var` and `secret` refer to variables, which can be loaded from GitHub Actions via [Configuration Variables](https://docs.github.com/en/actions/learn-github-actions/variables#using-the-vars-context-to-access-configuration-variable-values) and [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository), respectively.